Tell Congress: Online Creators Need Net Neutrality!Learn how net neutrality affects your ability to make money online

 Red Alert: Tell Congress to Use the CRA to Save Net Neutrality

 Thanks to your calls, the CRA resolution to restore net neutrality passed in the Senate, and now it's time for the House to follow suit.
 The House only has one month left to pass the CRA resolution.
-Use the tool below to be connected with your Senators, or simply text "Open Internet" to 52886.
+Use the tool below to be connected with your representatives, or simply text "Open Internet" to 52886.
 Learn more details about what's next for net neutrality below.

 Despite public outrage and Congressional pressure, Chairman Ajit Pai succeeded in his repeal of vital net neutrality rules at the Federal Communications Commission’s last open meeting of 2017.
 This attack on the open internet also rolled back Title II classification of broadband and abdicated the FCC’s regulatory authority over the internet to the Federal Trade Commission.